-The President’s action grants a new layer of protection to some of the most spectacular places in southern Utah.
+When President Obama used his authority under the Antiquities Act to designate Bears Ears National Monument on December 28th, 2016, he granted a new layer of protection to some of the most spectacular places in southern Utah.
 There is of course Cedar Mesa, with its incredible canyons running toward the San Juan River.
 There is White Canyon to the west of Natural Bridges.
 There are the Bears Ears themselves and the high ponderosa forests of Elk Ridge.
 To the north there’s Beef Basin and Indian Creek.
-The new monument withdraws Lockhart Basin, adjacent to Canyonlands National Park, from future energy leasing.
-Nearly 100,000 archaeological and cultural sites are now covered by the proclamation, including House on Fire and Moon House ruins.
+The new monument withdrew Lockhart Basin, adjacent to Canyonlands National Park, from future energy leasing.
+Nearly 100,000 archaeological and cultural sites were covered by the proclamation, including House on Fire and Moon House ruins.

-Equally important, the proclamation elevates the voices of the Native American tribes who have ancestral ties to the region.
+Equally important, the proclamation elevated the voices of the Native American tribes who have ancestral ties to the region.
 The Bears Ears proposal was led by five Tribes—the Navajo, Hopi, Zuni, Ute Mountain Ute, and Ute Indian Tribes.
-For the first time in American history, these tribes will have a greater say in the management of the monument.
-Here at SUWA, we believe it is long past time that Native American voices were heard and honored in the management of public lands.
+For the first time in American history, these Tribes would have a greater say in the management of these culturally important lands.

 On December 4, 2017, President Trump ignored millions of public comments and repealed Bears Ears National Monument, replacing it with two much smaller, non-contiguous units totaling less than 230,000 acres (an 83% reduction).
 The unprecedented act left rare archaeological sites and stunning wildlands without protection from looting, prospecting, oil and gas drilling, uranium mining, or off-road vehicle damage.